-It is my sincere pleasure to welcome you to the Montessori School of Maui while also introducing you to the Family Handbook.
+It is my sincere pleasure to introduce you to the Family Handbook.
 Please accept my personal gratitude for your commitment to our faculty and staff, in addition to the children we educate for a lifetime here.
-I am confident that you will experience MOMI as a joyful and rewarding place for your entire family to grow and learn.
+I am confident that you will experience MOMI as a joyful place for your entire family to grow and learn.